 If you have a WordPress website, “your posts will appear in the Topics listings of any tags or categories you use.
 Therefore, assigning tags and categories to your post increases the chance that other WordPress.com users will see your content.”
 (WordPress support)

 Your category archive pages, i.e. the landing pages for your categories, are very important for your SEO (search engine optimization) and are mandatory in WordPress.
-For a more detailed look at boosting your website’s SEO through the use of tags and categories, check out this article from Yoast.

 So, what’s the difference between categories and tags?